NguyenPhuDuc307/learning-roadmap/README.md

 - **Seed the database an ASP.NET Core MVC application**
   >This tutorial teaches how to seed the database, create a new class named `SeedData` in the Models folder.
 If there are any records in the database, the seed initializer returns and no records are added.

+- **Use Request and View Model (MVVM Design Pattern)**
+  >When we code for a pragmatic actual environment, we confront many issues to refactor our code for a better understanding and to simply pinpoint the bugs.
+We primarily focus on reusability and try to shift as much code as possible to a common method so that development time and maintenance costs are minimized.

 - **Add search, sorting, pagination to ASP.NET Core MVC application**
   >This tutorial teaches how to add search, sorting, pagination to ASP.NET Core MVC application.